Deferring the state pension

-Case study A: individual with no other income in retirement except state pension
+Case study A: individual who will have no other income in retirement except state pension

 An individual who is currently in full-time work and works for one year past state pension age.